BYLAWS OF NEW MEXICO VOLUNTEERS FOR THE OUTDOORS

 Directors shall not receive any stated salary for their services as such, but the Board of Directors shall have power in its discretions to contract for, and to pay to an individual, who may be a director, special compensation for rendering unusual or exceptional services to the Corporation in an amount appropriate to the value of such services.
 Nothing herein shall be deemed to prohibit a person employed by the Corporation from serving as a director, or from receiving compensation commensurate with his employment for services rendered in such employment even though such employee is also a director.

 - Section 1.
-The Corporation is comprised of two (2) classes of membership, and all persons who subscribe to the Corporation’s purposes shall be eligible.
-The classes of membership are:
+The Corporation is comprised of two (2) categories of participants and all persons who subscribe to the Corporation’s purposes shall be eligible.
+The categories are

 Section 2.
 At least 60 days before the annual meeting, the Board of Directors shall appoint a nominating committee composed of three (3) members of the voting membership.
 The nominating committee shall notifiy the voting membership within ten (10) days after appointment of the nominating committee that nominations are open.
 At that time, nominations shall be invited from the voting membership.
 Nominations shall be open up to and including the fortieth (40) day prior to the annual meeting.